bella2391/FMC-Plugin/README.md

 A mod with similar functionality to spigot is currently under development.<br>
 [FMC-Fabric-Mod](https://github.com/bella2391/FMC-Plugin/tree/fabric)
 ## Linkage to Discord
-For Velocity Server, Velocity Server notifys Embed's message or plane-text-message under each events.<br>
+For Velocity Server, Velocity Server notifys Embed's message or plain-text-message under each events.<br>
 When server switching, joining, disconnecting like this.<br>
 ![alt text](images/event_message.png)
 When chatting like this.<br>